b2mackie/VRES-T-Cell-Modelling/README.md

   # Makefile
     Makes the project on Anaconda prompt.

   # main.cpp
     Main file that runs the code.

 # substrate_and_cell_total_plotting.m
   Plots the total amount of T cells, rod cells, substrate and substrate diffusion over time.

+# simularium.py
+  Creates .simularium file that you can drop into https://simularium.allencell.org/viewer to view 3D animation.